Skip to main content

 The same absence of intent that makes authorship strange also makes anthropomorphic language so seductive.

 When I read an LLM's output and ask "what did it mean by this?" am I reaching for an author who isn't there?
 When I hear that an LLM "understands context" or "decides" what to write, I’m hearing language that invents an author where none exists.
 Both moves are attempts to anchor meaning in a mind.
-Both founder on the same fact: there is no "who" behind the curtain.
+Both teeter on the same fact: there is no "who" behind the curtain.

 Two preoccupations emerged: 1 Authorless text: What happens to meaning when no one intended it?
 2 Anthropomorphic framing: Why do we describe systems that process as if they know?